remi-delmas-3000/cbmc/src/goto-instrument/contracts/doc/user/contracts-assigns.md

 target ::= lvalue-expression | call-to-cprover-assignable-t-function
 ```

-The set of locations writable by a function is the union of the locations
+The set of locations writable by a function is the union of the sets of locations
-specified by the assigns clauses, or the empty set of no _assigns_ clause is
+specified by its assigns clauses, or the empty set of no _assigns_ clause is
 specified.
 While, in general, an _assigns_ clause could be interpreted with either
 _writes_ or _modifies_ semantics, this design is based on the former.